 Number of windows

 As you can see, triple glazing can be quite costly if you have a detached house with lots of windows to replace.
-If you’re set on this idea, you should know that the more triple glazed windows you install, the cheaper each window will be – in other words, in order to be cost effective, it’s better to have more windows installed, rather than fewer.
+If you’re set on this idea, you should know that the more triple glazed windows you install, the cheaper each window will be.
+In other words, in order to be cost effective, it’s better to have more windows installed, rather than fewer.

 Triple Glazing vs double glazing

-So we’ve already established that triple glazing costs more than standard double glazed windows, but are there any other substantial differences between the two?
+We’ve already established that triple glazing costs more than standard double glazed windows, but are there any other substantial differences between the two?
 The short answer, as you may have thought, is yes.